≡ Menu

 Ford Credit is the captive finance arm of Ford Motor, while Company Excluding Ford Credit refers to subsidiaries excluding Ford Credit but primarily refers to Automotive.

-Of this amount, US$49 billion was payable within a year, while US$94 billion was long-term debt.
+As of the end of fiscal year 2023, Ford’s total debt reached $149 billion, up $10 billion or 7% over a year ago.
+Of this amount, $49 billion was payable within a year, while US$100 billion was long-term debt.

 Back To Table Of Contents